ietf-wg-alto/draft-ietf-alto-path-vector/overview.md

 part-resource-id is the `Resource-Id` header value of the part.
 The media-type MUST match the `Content-Type` of the part.

-The same problem happens inside the part messages as well.
+The same problem applies to the part messages as well.
 The two parts MUST contain a version tag, which SHOULD contain a unique Resource ID.
 This document requires the resource-id in a Version Tag to have the following format: